 For another stunning view of the city, visitors can walk to Mama Shelter and check out their rooftop lounge featuring a 360° view of Hollywood, Downtown L.A. and the Westside.

 Visitors can also explore with L.A.
 City Tours, which offers specific LAX Layover excursions that show off movie stars’ homes, Hollywood and other L.A. iconic sites and include pick-ups from LAX.
-Other not-to-miss iconic architectural gems include the Hollyhock House and the Stahl House, which also offer tour options.
+Must-see architectural masterpieces include the Hollyhock House and the Stahl House, which also offer tour options.

-For those with a few hours to fill, hop back on the Metro Red Line from the Hollywood and Highland Station for one stop north to Universal City.
-Experience how movies are made on the Universal Studios Hollywood tour and see the backlot of movie sets, not to mention exciting attractions such as The Wizarding World of Harry Potter™.
+For those with a few hours to fill, hop back on the Metro B Line (Red) from the Hollywood / Highland Station for one stop north to Universal City.
+Experience how movies are made on the Universal Studios Hollywood tour and see the famous backlot of movie sets, and experience exciting attractions such as SUPER NINTENDO WORLD™ and The Wizarding World of Harry Potter™.

 For layovers that creep into the wee hours of the night, travelers can rest in comfort and style at Sheraton Gateway Los Angeles.
 The hotel completed its second phase of multi-million-dollar renovation with sophisticated upgrades to their 802 guestrooms and suites as well as the hotel lobby area and Sheraton Club.
 Travelers who upgrade to the Sheraton Club have access to the lounge 24/7 and are provided with complimentary continental breakfast, evening hors d’oeuvres and panoramic views of LAX.